-Based on the above results, one can see that these traps are highly stable with large fibreto-fibre distance and low laser power as their highlighting properties.
-By using converging beams for dual propagating optical trapping instead of diverging beams, strong trapping in both transverse direction (due to gradient forces) and axial direction (due to strong axial forces) are created.
-This is the first time such optical traps with converging beams for micro-sized objects are created and used.
+Based on the above results, one can see that these traps are highly stable with large fiber-to-fiber distance and low laser power as their highlighting properties.
+By using converging beams for dual propagating optical trapping instead of diverging beams, strong trapping in both the transverse direction (due to gradient forces) and the axial direction (due to strong axial forces) is created.
+This is the first time such optical traps with converging beams for microsized objects are created and used.

-The first point to mention is that designing optical components to provide such a wide variation of numerical aperture from 0.3 to 0.7 is made possible by using DOEs and in particular diffractive Fresnel lenses.
-Design investigations of an aspherical lens with NA=0.48 showed that, due to the extension of the structure in axial direction, the free working distance had to be reduced from 100μ m to 40μ m compared to the DOE version with the same diameter.
+The first point to mention is that designing optical components to provide such a wide variation of numerical apertures from 0.3 to 0.7 is made possible by using DOEs and in particular diffractive Fresnel lenses.
+Design investigations of an aspherical lens with NA = 0.48 showed that, due to the extension of the structure in the axial direction, the free working distance had to be reduced from 100 to 40 $\mu$ m compared to the DOE version with the same diameter.
 Additionally, in contrast to binary diffractive lenses, our diffractive Fresnel lenses suppress light in unwanted diffraction orders through their continuous design of the zone profiles.
 Thus, diffraction efficiencies (proportion of light at the focal position) approaching 100% can be achieved at low NA and well above 50% at higher NA.

 Based on conventional optical trapping, one might expect that the trapping stiffness increases with increasing the designed NA.
-However, it has to be considered that in DOEs a part of the light is diffracted into unwanted diffraction orders leading to extra peaks even in case of a perfect diffractive Fresnel profile.
+However, it has to be considered that in DOEs a part of the light is diffracted into unwanted diffraction orders leading to extra peaks even in the case of a perfect diffractive Fresnel profile.
 In all cases the focus of the first diffraction order contains most of the energy and is located very close to the z-position of the geometric design.
-As expected, the design with NA=0.7 leads to the smallest full-width at half-maximum (FWHM).
-This smaller focus spot provides a less stable trapping spot for the particle with the diameter of 1μ m.
-Consequently, the trap stiffness does not show a linear behaviour with respect to increasing NA.
+As expected, the design with NA = 0.7 leads to the smallest full-width at half-maximum (fwhm).
+This smaller focus spot provides a less stable trapping spot for the particle with the diameter of 1 $\mu$ m.
+Consequently, the trap stiffness does not show a linear behavior with respect to increasing NA.

-The key feature of the high trapping efficiency of the diffractive lens with NA equal to 0.5 is due to its ability to produce a more concentrated laser focus in axial direction.
-The authors had previously designed and fabricated an aspherical lens on fibres with NA of 0.3.
-Using such fibres in similar trapping experiments, only resulted transient particle trapping of one or (up to) ten axially aligned particles.
-Transmission measurements between the two aspherical lensed fibres show a minimum spot waist of 3.3μ m for a fibre-to-fibre distance of 380μ m.
-Comparing these values to a waist of 1μ m for a fibre-to-fibre distance of

-200μ m for the lens with NA=0.5, the stronger focusing leads to higher light intensities and a smaller trapping region (especially in axial direction), explaining the outstanding trapping efficiencies of our diffractive Fresnel lenses.
+The key feature of the high trapping efficiency of the diffractive lens with NA equal to 0.5 is due to its ability to produce a more concentrated laser focus in the axial direction.
+The authors had previously designed and fabricated an aspherical lens on fibers with NA of 0.3.
+Using such fibers in similar trapping experiments only resulted in transient particle trapping of one or (up to) ten axially aligned particles.
+Transmission measurements between the two aspherical lensed fibers show a minimum spot waist of 3.3 $\mu$ m for a fiber-to-fiber distance of 380 $\mu$ m.
+Comparing these values to a waist of 1 $\mu$ m for a fiber-to-fiber distance of 200 $\mu$ m for the lens with NA = 0.5, the stronger focusing leads to higher light intensities and a smaller trapping region (especially in the axial direction), explaining the outstanding trapping efficiencies of our diffractive Fresnel lenses.
 This feature was, in principle, confirmed by straightforward theoretical considerations based on the dipolar approximation.
-Comparing the two lens types, the maximum optical force was found to be \sim 14 times higher and the trapping region about \sim 15 times narrower for our diffractive Fresnel lenses.
+Comparing the two lens types, the maximum optical force was found to be $\sim$ 14 times higher and the trapping region about ~15 times narrower for our diffractive Fresnel lenses.